 Stuart’s population is 17,285 and increases to 21,087 with winter visitors.

-The city tax rate is currently 4.3329 mils with 2.8 of that for EMS services.
+The city tax rate is currently 4.75 mils.

 The top major employers are, Martin Memorial Hospital, Vought Aircraft, Municipal Government, and thousands of successful small businesses.
 The economy is driven by retail service, hospitality, construction and government sectors located throughout the city.